-The office coordinates Homeland Security activities among all City departments and with other jurisdictions within the region, as well as public and private sector stakeholders.
-It serves as the liaison and point of contact with the U.S. Department of Homeland Security (DHS).
+The office coordinates homeland security activities among all City departments and with other jurisdictions within the region, as well as public- and private-sector stakeholders.
+It serves as the liaison and point of contact with the U.S. Department of Homeland Security.

 During disasters and certain emergency operations, the office will activate the Emergency Operations Center (EOC) where all city departments will coordinate their response and recovery activities.

-The Houston Emergency Center is a state of the art facility for the City's emergency communications, including its 911 public safety answering point and police, fire, and EMS dispatch operations.
+The Houston Emergency Center (HEC) is a state-of-the-art facility for the City's emergency communications, including its 911 public safety answering point and police, fire, and EMS dispatch operations.